 Your BrighterThinking Next Steps

 “Keeping digital records will not mean businesses are mandated to use digital invoices and receipts but the actual recording of supplies made and received must be digital.
-It is likely that third party commercial software will be required.
-Software will not be available from HMRC.
+Third party commercial software will be required as software will not be available from HMRC.
 The use of spreadsheets will be allowed, but they will have to be combined with add-on software to meet HMRC’s requirements.
-In the long run, HMRC is still looking to a scenario where income tax updates are made quarterly and digitally, and this is really what the VAT provisions anticipate.”Sean Turner- Menzies VAT Senior Manager
+In the long run, HMRC is still looking to a scenario where income tax updates are made quarterly and digitally, and this is really what the VAT provisions anticipate.“Oliver Finch – Menzies Outsourcing Director

 Access other tax planning insights